woopear/larastup/README.md

 - copy files middleware in app/Http/Middleware/IsAdmin.php
 and use this file example for create your custom middleware
+and copy folder Contracts in app/ for a file of interface role

 - implement middleware in `kernel.php` path `app/Http/kernel.php`
 ```php